phpingme/courses/php7-intro/index.md

 ```

 ## Reflection Additions

-Reflections in php was always a nice tool to inspect classes and when necessary tweak their behavior, for example for tests.
-In PHP 7 comes with a new reflection classes for Generator namely ```ReflectionGenerator```, and a ```ReflectionType``` that extends an existing reflection classes (```ReflectionParameter```, ```ReflectionFunctionAbstract```) on order to give an access to newly introduced Type Declarations for scalar values and return expressions.
+Reflections in PHP was always a nice tool to inspect classes and when necessary tweak also to their behavior, for example for tests.
+In PHP7 it comes with a new reflection class for Generator namely ```ReflectionGenerator```, and a ```ReflectionType``` that extends an existing reflection classes (```ReflectionParameter```, ```ReflectionFunctionAbstract```) in order to give the access to newly introduced return type declarations for scalar type hints and return expressions.

 ```php
 <?php
 $reflector = new ReflectionGenerator((function(){
   yield 'hello';
 })());

 // public API
 echo $reflector->getExecutingGenerator()->current(); // hello
 echo $reflector->getFunction()->name; // string(9) "{closure}"